Skip Navigation

 Collaboration

-Code and Test as Documentation
+Code and test as documentation

-You should use the code itself and its tests as documentation, instead of relying on offline documentation that easily gets out of sync.
+Your continuous delivery pipeline should use the code itself and its tests as documentation, instead of relying on offline documentation that easily gets out of sync.

 Security Patterns